Combined Degree: Information Technology B.S. and Cybersecurity M.S.

 meeting their unique personal, academic, and career goals.
 Pursuing a

-An information technology specialist selects hardware and software products appropriate for an organization, and installing, customizing, securing, and maintaining those applications for users.
-Cybersecurity is for computing professionals to expand their knowledge in the cybersecurity area, creating opportunities for advancement in the field.
-It will build skills to recognize, prepare for, defend against, and investigate current and future threats.
+An information technology specialist assumes responsibility for selecting hardware and software products appropriate for an organization, and managing those applications for users.
+The cybersecurity Master's program is designed to help computing professionals expand their knowledge in the cybersecurity area, creating opportunities for advancement in the field.
+It will build skills for current and future threats.
+The combined program will best prepare students to develop and maintain a secure IT infrastructure.

 - Overall GPA of 3.25 or greater